Welcome to the Dispute Resolution Section - a member community designed to help civil litigators and mediators excel in what they do.

 ** Including additional research on top of the standard 30 minutes, the Lawdocs Service (first item free), and printing and photocopying services.

-*** All benefits are valid between 1 November 2023 - 31 December 2024.
+***All benefits are valid until 31 December 2025.
 Applies to all Law Society Section members, and members must state from initial contact that they are a current Section member when requesting any of these services.

 • Member talk: mental health for litigators